kenzya/ds4ui/README.md

 ## Any problem?

-### Regarding DS4ToolTester crashes
-Due to the communication method to send information to the client, if you send too many information all together (i.e: moving the battery slider too fast) the Tester will crash.
-This is already acknowledged and will NOT be fixed.
-At the moment DS4ToolTester require admin rights because it needs to register the service, this will likely going to change when we move registration during the installation.

 ## Development
-- Run ServiceDestroyer.exe to remove previous version of DS4ToolService and configuration directories
+- Run ServiceDestroyer.exe to remove previous version of the service and the configuration directories
-- Run DS4ToolTester.exe with admin rights to register service
+- Run ServiceDestroyer.exe to install the service
-- Run DS4Tool.exe and simulate the use with it with DS4ToolTester
-- Remember to close DS4Tool.exe before DS4ToolTester.
+- Once started you can run DS4Tool.exe